CredentialCompassJump to FAQ

 1. 1.
 Meet Nevada eligibility requirements for Marriage and Family Therapist licensure.

-4. 4.
-Submit your application to the Board of Examiners for Marriage & Family Therapists, and Clinical Professional Counselors.
+6. 6.
+Submit the application to Board of Examiners for Marriage & Family Therapists, and Clinical Professional Counselors and monitor board communications.

 Salary Insights in Nevada